Heavy weights and low reps build hard, dense muscle without excessive size. In addition the strength gains from heavy, low rep training are huge.

 Lifting weights close to your 1RM can be stressful on your joints overtime.
 Switching to lighter loads for a few weeks can let those joints heal.

-5. Swinging Side to Side Bent Knee Ups: 100 reps per side (as many sets as it takes)
+a.)
+Swinging Side-to-Side Bent Knee Ups: 100 reps per side (as many sets as it takes)

 Minimal Effective Dose: